Lonar Lake

-Lonar Lake, also known as Lonar crater, is a notified National Geo-heritage Monument, saline, soda lake, located at Lonar in Buldhana district, Maharashtra, India.
-Lonar Lake is an astrobleme created by a meteorite impact during the Pleistocene Epoch.
+Lonar Lake, also known as Lonar crater, is a saline, soda lake, located at Lonar, 79 km from Buldhana city in Buldhana district, Maharashtra, India.

+It is a notified National Geo-heritage Monument.

+Lonar Lake is in an impact crater created by a meteorite impact during the Pleistocene Epoch.
 It is one of only four known hyper-velocity impact craters in basaltic rock anywhere on Earth.
 The other three basaltic impact structures are in southern Brazil.
 Lonar Lake has a mean diameter of 1.2 km and is about 137 m below the crater rim.
 The meteor crater rim is about 1.8 km in diameter.